Chefs in the Culinary Tent presented lots of great ideas for cooking with mushrooms.

 This year’s Celebrity Chef is World Food Champion Jennifer Daskevich.
 As a competitive cook, lawyer, restaurant owner, wine sommelier, award winning food photographer and budding foodie entrepreneur – Jennifer’s life is more than just “A Little Gourmet Everyday” – it’s a full sprint living buffet.

 Christina Verelli is a perennial favorite at the Mushroom Festival.
 She’s won the amateur mushroom cook-off winner a couple of times and shared her cooking tips after winning the Pillsbury Bake-Off and being crowned Food Network’s All-Star Academy runner-up.
 She is now an on air guest for KitchenAid on QVC.
-Check out her website and blog.

 MacGregor Mann is owner and head chef at Junto, in Chadds Ford, Pa.
 It is a modern farmhouse BYOB showcasing food grown and produced in the Tri-State Area, and especially the fertile Brandywine Valley.
 The cuisine at Junto exhibits influences from the Lenni Lenape and Susquehannock Native Americans, as well as the Swiss and German settlers of Pennsylvania.
 Chef Mann’s Pennsylvania roots have fused beautifully with his cutting edge techniques and international influences to provide you with an experience showcasing local artisans and fresh native ingredients in a truly modern farmhouse meal.
-Learn more at his website.

 Chef Robbie Jester has made his stamp on many Delaware restaurants from the Hotel DuPont to Toscana and is now head chef at the reinvented Stone Balloon Ale House.
 He is a graduate of the Culinary Institute of America where he graduated with high honors.